 Sometimes what appears to be a fuel mixture balance problem

 due to a faulty air temperature sensor is actually due to

 something else, like an engine vacuum leak or even a restricted catalytic converter!
 A severe exhaust restriction will reduce intake vacuum and airflow causing the sensor to read hotter than normal (because it is picking up heat from the engine).

 A faulty air temperature sensor may or may not set a code and turn on the Check Engine light.
 If the sensor circuit is open or shorted, it will usually set a code.
 But if it is only reading high or low, or is sluggish due to old age or contamination, it usually will not set a code.

-A quick way to check the air temperature sensor is to use a scan tool to compare the air temperature reading to the coolant temperature reading once the engine is warm.
-A good air temperature sensor will usually read a few degrees cooler
+A quick way to check the air temperature sensor is to use a scan tool to compare the air temperature reading to the coolant temperature reading when the engine is COLD.
+The air temp and coolant sensor readings should closely match (no more than a few degrees difference).

 The sensor's resistance can also be checked with an ohmmeter.